timchoe96/spotify-clone/README.md

 The home page features a music page that closely resembles a typical Spotify profile page.
 It displays all your playlists on the left sidebar and also displays the songs of your first playlist.

 Songs can be clicked through to change through which song is displayed in the footer control panel.
+Playlists can also be clicked on to pick which playlist is displayed.

 # Website Images